sweetest-framework/sweetest/GUIDELINES.md

     .requireSpy<AuthManager>()
 ```

-The downside using `requireSpy` is that you have no control over the creation of the underlying class that is spied on.
-So if you need that, as it's the case with the `FakeBackendGateway` above, you should stick to that approach instead.
+The downside using `requireSpy` is that you have no control over the creation of the underlying class that is spied on: an `AuthManager` will be created and wrapped by a spy.

+In contrast to that, for the `FakeBackendGateway` we _need_ to use **approach A** as we need more control over the spy creation (we don't need a spy on `BackendGateway` but rather on `FakeBackendGateway`).

 ### Module testing configuration